Elk Grove Motorcycle Accident Attorney

 Motorcycling can be a dangerous activity.
 In fact, a motorcycle accident is 35 times more likely to take a life than a car accident.
 The vast majority of these motorcycle accident fatalities are due to traumatic brain injuries.
 Remember to always wear a helmet, even if you are a safe driver.
 You never know what you might encounter while on the road.Serving the Elk Grove Community

 We have served the Elk Grove community since 1982 as an experienced and skilled personal injury lawyer.
 We have witnessed first-hand the devastating effects of an unforeseen motorcycle accident – families struggling to make sense of a catastrophic tragedy.
 Our law firm provides a unique type of representation.
-We treat all of our clients like family members.
-This allows us to develop a close relationship with our clients.
+We treat all of our clients like family members because this allows us to develop a close relationship with our clients.
 We have kept in touch with many of our old clients and see them regularly at events.
 By welcoming you into our family, we strive to provide you with a personalized approach to representation customized based on your goals and interests.

 Motorcycle accidents are on the rise in Elk Grove.
 The number of motorcycle accidents has more than doubled in recent years.
 Most often, these dangerous accidents are entirely preventable by the at-fault party.